djeada/Linux-Notes/notes/firewall.md

 And ensure they are reloaded on boot by installing the `iptables-persistent` package.

-2. On Red Hat-based systems, you can save the configuration with:
+II.
+On Red Hat-based systems, you can save the configuration with:

 ```bash
 service iptables save